seahorn/seahorn.github.io/_posts/2020-06-08-smartace-debugging.md

 # Debugging Smart Contracts with SmartACE

-By Maria Christakis, Arie Gurfinkel, Xinwen Hu, Jorge Navas, Scott Wesley, and Valentin Wüstholz.
+By Scott Wesley in collaboration Maria Christakis, Arie Gurfinkel, Xinwen Hu, Jorge Navas, and Valentin Wüstholz.

 Solidity supports pre- and post-conditions through the `require` and `assert` statements.
 As shown in the